 What Goes With Red Lentil Soup?

 The creamy consistency of red lentils makes this recipe a delicious curry that would go well as a sauce with rice.
-If you’re trying to minimize carbs, try it over riced cauliflower instead.
-Hot, buttered naan is another delicious pairing for this lentil soup, and though this plant-based recipe is vegan, you can add in some chicken or beef if you want to increase the protein quotient of this lentil recipe.
+If you’re trying to minimize carbs, try it over cauliflower rice instead.
+Hot, buttered naan or a flatbread are also delicious pairings for this lentil soup, and though this plant-based recipe is vegan, you can add in some chicken or beef if you want to increase the protein quotient of this lentil recipe.
 If you want to pair this recipe with something crispy, why not add lentil chips?
 Tortilla chips tips pair well with this red lentil soup recipe, too.

 So try it out, and let us know what you think in the comments or on your favorite family app!

 - You could easily make this recipe in a dutch oven or slow cooker, rather than the instapot.
 It really doesn’t make much of a difference.
 If you use a stovetop, cook on medium heat or medium-high until the soup starts to boil.
 Then lower the temperature and simmer on low or medium-low heat for about an hour, or until the lentils are soft.

 - The recipe has vegetable broth, but if you’re not vegetarian or vegan, feel free to mix things up with chicken broth or even beef broth.
 There’s no wrong way to make this recipe!

 - There’s already quite a bit of a tang from the tomatoes, but feel free to add a dash of lemon juice for some extra zest.

 - Feel free to adjust and add as much cumin as necessary and adjust your spices to your specific palate.
 This recipe is heavily inspired by Vegangela, but mine is a little less spicy.